History of the camera: Analog electronic cameras

 The early adopters tended to be in the news media, where the cost was negated by the utility and the ability to transmit images by telephone lines.
 The poor image quality was offset by the low resolution of newspaper graphics.
-This capability to transmit images without a satellite link was useful during the 1989 Tiananmen Square protests and the first Gulf War in 1991.
+This capability to transmit images without a satellite link was useful during the 1989 Tiananmen Square protests and massacre and the first Gulf War in 1991.

 US government agencies also took a strong interest in the still video concept, notably the US Navy for use as a real-time air-to-sea surveillance system.

 The first analog electronic camera marketed to consumers may have been the Casio VS-101 in 1987.
 A notable analog camera produced the same year was the Nikon QV-1000C, designed as a press camera and not offered for sale to general users, which sold only a few hundred units.
 It recorded images in greyscale, and the quality in newspaper print was equal to film cameras.
 In appearance it closely resembled a modern digital single-lens reflex camera.
 Images were stored on video floppy disks.

 Silicon Film, a proposed digital sensor cartridge for film cameras that would allow 35 mm cameras to take digital photographs without modification was announced in late 1998.
 Silicon Film was to work as a roll of 35 mm film, with a 1.3 megapixel sensor behind the lens and a battery and storage unit fitting in the film holder in the camera.
 The product, which was never released, became increasingly obsolete due to improvements in digital camera technology and affordability.
 Silicon Films' parent company filed for bankruptcy in 2001.